mmisamore/fregetalk/fregetalk.md

     3 == 6

-# Disadvantages of Pure Functional Programming

-> - Radically different than imperative and object-oriented programming (e.g. no variable assignment, no objects, no for- or while-loops)

-> - Lazy evaluation can lead to space leaks that are difficult to diagnose

-> - Learning to think about everything in terms of composition of higher-order functions takes time

-> - Producing fast immutable data structures is still an active research area

-> - Most algorithms in literature are expressed in imperative terms

 # Advantages of Pure Functional Programming?

 > - (Referential transparency) In any context, evaluating a pure expression